 - Dashboard in control panel: Get an easy overview of your website's status, including improvement recommendations, in the specific Managed WordPress dashboard in your one.com control panel.

-- Easy login: Use the shortcuts in the Managed WordPress dashboard in your control panel to get redirected to specific areas of your WordPress dashboard in just one click.
+- Easy login: Use the shortcuts in the Managed WordPress dashboard in your control panel to get redirected to specific areas of your WP Admin in just one click.

-- Maintenance Mode Pro plugin: Make your website private when editing it.
+- Maintenance Mode Pro: Make your website private when editing it.
 Maintenance Mode tells visitors that your website is under construction.
 With the Pro version, you get more options to customise the notification.